micro-ROS/benchmarking_shadow-builder/README.md

 The Trace Framework Abstraction is a module that will be part of the shadow builder.
 This module is in charge of abstracting the underlying tracing tool used to benchmark.
-The tool is still a stil a work in prrogress (everything is perfectible).
+The tool is still a stiLl a work in progress (everything is perfectible).
 So over time new features and bugs resolving will be pushed.